 If your value proposition sounds like it could belong to any of your competitors, it’s not doing its job.
 Vague statements like "we provide innovative solutions" or "we are a leading provider of quality services" are instantly forgettable because they don't say anything specific.
 A strong value proposition needs to be unique and easy for customers to grasp quickly.
 It should have a bold, memorable headline that clearly states the primary benefit you offer.
 To avoid this trap, steer clear of industry jargon and buzzwords.
 Instead, use simple, direct language that speaks to a specific outcome.
 Your goal is to create a message that sticks in your customer's mind long after they've left your website.

-Focusing on Features, Not Benefits
+Focusing on Features Instead of Benefits

 One of the most common mistakes is confusing what your product does with what your customer gets.
 Your team might be incredibly proud of a new feature, but your customer only cares about how that feature solves their problem or makes their life better.
 It's essential to keep customer needs separate from your product's functions.
 For example, instead of saying, "Our platform uses an advanced AI algorithm," say, "Our platform predicts your sales trends so you can make smarter decisions."
 Always translate features into tangible benefits.
 A great way to do this is to ask "so what?" after every feature you list.
 The answer will almost always be the benefit your customer is looking for.